‘Utterly tragic’: Former University of Glasgow student killed in Gaza

 A former University of Glasgow student has been killed in Gaza alongside her six-month-old baby, husband and two brothers.

-The World Health Organization chief said that one of its employees, Dima Alhaj, had died.
+The World Health Organization (WHO) chief said that one of its employees, Dima Alhaj, had died.

 Ms Alhaj studied in Glasgow a few years ago as part of the Erasmus programme.

+Under the deal, Hamas is to free 50 of the roughly 240 hostages it is holding in the Gaza Strip over a four-day period, the Israeli government said this morning.

+It stressed that hostilities would resume after the pause until it destroys Hamas’ military capabilities and returns all hostages.

-University of Glasgow principal, Professor Sir Anton Muscatelli said he shared the grief of her employers for the death of “one of our own.”
+University of Glasgow principal, Professor Sir Anton Muscatelli, said he shared the grief of Dima Alhaj's employers for the death of “one of our own.”

 He said: “This is one utterly tragic news story in the midst of thousands of similar stories of grief and despair.